jkugiyama/jkugiyama.github.io/essays/questions.md

 same length as the original data frame, though some rows may be duplicated and some may be omitted.
 Thanks!
 ```

 The user was not able to fully explain their problem and left the whole question unclear.
-The only response to this question was to provide more information about the example and what the expected output should be.
+The only response to this question was another user asking to provide more information about the example and what the expected output should be.

 ## The Importance of Questions